granth7/neonKUBE/Go/src/github.com/cadence-proxy/README.md

 ```
 mingw32-make.exe
 ```
 Upon successful completion, the cadence-proxy.win.dll and cadence-proxy.win.h files be placed into `$NF_ROOT/Go/src/github.com/cadence-proxy/bin`.
-By default, the `Makefile` does not build the .dll's for Linux or OSX because a different GCC is needed to do so.
+By default, the `Makefile` does not build the .so's for Linux or OSX because a different GCC is needed to do so.

 ### Steps Before Committing